Arkansas vs. Mississippi State NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Arkansas' games this season have gone over 55.5 points three of nine times.
+- Arkansas and its opponents have combined to put up more than 53.5 points in five of nine games this season.

-- Mississippi State has combined with its opponents to score more than 55.5 points in three of eight games this season.
+- Mississippi State's games have gone over 53.5 points in three of eight chances this season.

-- Saturday's total is 5.3 points lower than the two team's combined 60.8 points per game average.
+- Saturday's over/under is 7.3 points lower than the two team's combined 60.8 points per game average.

-- Razorbacks games have an average total of 53.9 points this season, 1.6 fewer than Saturday's over/under.
+- The average total in Razorbacks games this season is 53.9, 0.4 points more than Saturday's total of 53.5.

-- The 54 PPG average total in Bulldogs games this season is 1.5 points fewer than this game's over/under.
+- The 54 PPG average total in Bulldogs games this season is 0.5 points more than this game's over/under.

 Arkansas Stats and Trends

-- In games that Arkansas amasses more than 313 yards, the team is 6-2 against the spread and 5-2 overall.
+- When Arkansas churns out over 313 yards, the team is 6-2 against the spread and 5-2 overall.

 - The Razorbacks have seven giveaways this season, while the Bulldogs have 12 takeaways .